selfdefined/web-app/11ty/definitions/non-binary.md

 slug: non-binary
 speech: adj
 defined: true
+excerpt: of, relating to, or characterised by being any gender that does not fit into the male-female gender binary; an umbrella term.
 ---

 of, relating to, or characterised by being any gender that does not fit into the male-female gender binary; an umbrella term.